NKUShaw/NKUShaw.github.io/_pages/about.md

 ---
 permalink: /
-title: "热爱中华文化, 信仰科学真理。<br>弘扬五四精神, 反对愚昧专制。"
+title: "Personal Page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-My name is Yang Xiao (肖扬).
-I am currently a Ph.D student in Computer Science at University of Tulsa, Tulsa, Oklahoma, USA.
+My name is Yang Xiao (肖扬). a Ph.D. student in Computer Science at the University of Tulsa, Tulsa, Oklahoma, USA.
 I come from China and graduated from Nankai University, Tianjin, China.
 Now, my research interests are trustworthy artificial intelligence and AI for Science.

 News
 ======